zanderlx21/Form-styled-with-Bootstrap/README.md

 # A form styled with Bootstrap

-Simple from using elements imported from Bootstrap
+Simple form styled using elements imported from Bootstrap